emmanueljs1/nbe/NbE.lagda.md

-The "freshness" condition in this sketch is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `𝟙` has benefitted us: we are able to evaluate a term, leaving its unknowns "untouched", and once we have finished evaluating the term, we are easily able to convert it back into our object language.
+The "freshness" condition in this sketch is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `𝟙` has benefitted us: we are able to evaluate a term while leaving its unknowns "untouched": reflection of an unknown term of type `𝟙` yields the unknown itself, while we always η-expand at reification to continue evaluation.
+Once we have finished evaluating the term, we are easily able to convert it back into our object language.

-As an initial step in formally defining this algorithm, we can introduce the rules for normal and neutral terms in Agda.
+As an initial step in formally defining this algorithm, we can now introduce the rules for normal and neutral terms in Agda.
 Going forward, we will be using `𝓊` (for "unknown") to refer to neutral terms and `𝓋` (for "value") to refer to normal terms.